dump247/jupiter-db/README.md

 Execute SQL before each test is invoked.

 Inline SQL can specified with the `value` parameter.
-Multiple statements can be included in the SQL string, separated with semicolons.
+Multiple SQL strings can be provided.
+A single SQL string can contain multiple statements, separated by a semicolon.

-SQL statements can be loaded from a resource file by setting the `resource` parameter to a resource file name.
+SQL statements can be loaded from resource files by setting the `resource` parameter to a resource file name.
 The resource file name is relative to the test class.
 The file can contain multiple statements, separated by semicolons.